kamzolas/MHPS-Explorer/README.md

 file_sources.zip

-Unzip both files into the root directory of this repository
+Unzip both files into the root directory of this repository.

 After extraction, your folder structure should look like: